solita/solita.github.com/_posts/2015-09-18-Hello-BadUSB.md

 java -jar duckencoder.jar -i exploit.txt -o /media/microsdcard/inject.bin
 ```

-Although there were one huge problem.
+Although there was an annoying problem.
 It only supported US layout.
 The script didn't work unless you chose the correct keyboard layout from Windows first.
 Luckily community has solved this problem.
 There were newer versions of [commandline compiler](https://github.com/midnitesnake/USB-Rubber-Ducky) available.
 I just needed to pass new parameter for the encoder!

 ```powershell
 java -jar encoder.jar -i exploit.txt -o inject.bin -l resources\fi.properties